 MF was supported by the DTP/EPSRC award EP/W524001/1, and he is supported by the EPSRC Fellowship EP/X02752X/1.

 NP is funded by the PRIN 2022 ``Geometry Of Algebraic Structures: Moduli, Invariants, Deformations'' funded by MUR, and he is a member of the GNSAGA section of INdAM.

-FV is funded by the MUR ``Excellence Department Project'' MATH@TOV, awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006, by the PRIN 2022 ``Moduli Spaces and Birational Geometry'' funded by MUR, and he is a member of the GNSAGA section of INdAM and of the Centre for Mathematics of the University of Coimbra (funded by the Portuguese Government through FCT/MCTES, DOI 10.54499/UIDB/00324/2020).
+FV is funded by the MUR ``Excellence Department Project'' MATH@TOV, awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006, by the PRIN 2022 ``Moduli Spaces and Birational Geometry'' funded by MUR, and he is a member of the GNSAGA section of INdAM.